 Vitamins translated is “life substances”, which makes it abundantly clear that we cannot survive without them.

-Vitamins cannot be produced by the body itself, we have to rely directly on the intake from food – provided that it contains enough!
+Vitamins cannot be produced by the body itself, we have to rely directly on the intake from food or bulk supplements – provided that it contains enough!
 The exception is vitamin D3, which is formed in the skin by the sun’s rays from cholesterol, stored transiently in the liver and then activated in the kidneys.
 There are no cells and no metabolic processes which do not rely on vitamins.

 Here is an overview in brief: